 Special attention should be paid to representations and warranties concerning specific real estate aspects (also addressing any existing burdens on the real properties concerned) with a resulting impact on indemnification rules and mechanisms.
 Further issues to be taken into account are the prerequisites possibly related to a spin-off involving non-target assets, notably in the event an SPV structure to handle operating real estate assets was not put in place at the time of the original investment and, therefore, an SPV sale does not represent the best choice of deal structure in a particular situation.

 The buyer may also give up on a deal if due diligence findings point to any serious issue that renders the property unfeasible for the intended business.
-Comprehensive due diligence encompassing not only real estate aspects but also environmental, tax and administrative circumstances can give a full picture of the property, its seller and other sensitive issues (indigenous or landless settlements, expropriation cases, etc.), which makes the buyer better equipped to balance the risk of claims against the target property.
+Comprehensive due diligence encompassing not only real estate aspects but also environmental, tax and administrative circumstances can give a full picture of the property, its seller and other sensitive issues (e.g., indigenous or landless settlements and expropriation cases), which makes the buyer better equipped to balance the risk of claims against the target property.

 iii Hostile transactions